PLUM keyboard: Repetitive strain injury

 It is debatable whether this layout reduces repetitive strain injury, but the general consensus is that while it might prolong it slightly, the QWERTY keyboard might simply aggravate pains without causing the disease, and studies have shown that typists are not any more likely to develop RSI than normal people.
-Users of PLUM keyboards, however have claimed that after switching keyboard layouts, their pains went away.
+A user of a PLUM keyboard has claimed that using it resulted in less wrist pain than other layouts.